 f) All parameterized entities specified as an actual parameter shall have their own parameters resolved in the top-level actual parameter list.

-g) If the formal parameter list of TTCN-3 objects function, testcase, signature, altstep or external function is empty, then the empty parentheses shall be included both in the declaration and in the invocation of that object.
+g) If the formal parameter list of TTCN-3 objects function, testcase, altstep or external function is empty, then the empty parentheses shall be included both in the declaration and in the invocation of that object.
 In all other cases the empty parentheses shall be omitted.

-h) Restrictions on the use of signature parameters are given in clauses 15.2 and 22.3.
+NOTE: signature objects also have formal parameters, see clauses 15.2 and 22.3 for their handling.

+h) Void.

 i) Restrictions on parameters passed to altsteps are given in clauses 16.2.1 and 20.5.2.